 I have to tell you the truth about being a modern mom and meditating.
-Your husband will tease you, your kids will think you are a bit daft and your friends- well, let’s just say if you casually let it drop in a conversation, a long uncomfortable silence will follow, as if you just confessed to being a shop-lifter or closet cross-dresser.
+Your husband will tease you, your kids will think you are a bit daft and your friends- well, let’s just say if you casually let it drop in a conversation, a long uncomfortable silence will follow- as if you just confessed to being a shop-lifter or admitted to liking tinned sardines.

 What IS the deal, folks?
-Mediating has become as mainstream as Doctor Who these days.
+Mediating is as mainstream as Doctor Who these days.
 Everyone knows the TARDIS, right?
-So why that awkwardness about being a mom and meditating?
-I dealt with these very issues when I was breastfeeding too- something so natural being an incredibly painful and awkward subject for others- even resulting in hostility, to deal with, so I kind of had that been- there- done-that attitude against the nay-sayers.
+So why that awkwardness about being a mom who meditates?

 Meditating is actually simple, once you learn how.
-It is the process of quieting your mind, and if you are like me and racing around like a chicken with its’ head cut off, this is incredible.
-I used to do the stare at a candle meditation- or a rock.
-Then it was focus on the breath.
-Now I prefer some ambience, like ocean waves, a bubbling stream or soothing piano (I love piano).
+It is the process of quieting your mind- of creating an inner calm.
+If you are like me, racing around like a chicken with its’ head cut off, this is an incredible tool to find your inner chill.

 1. Set some time alone- even if it’s 3 minutes.
 Early morning and before bed seem to work best for me.
 Start with one minute, then work up to 3, 5 & 10 or more if you can. (please make sure your kids are safe while doing this!)

 2. Set a timer in case you fall asleep- I do (fall asleep, I mean!)

 3. You can focus on a single point- I started with a candle flame like they do in the Wii Fit.
 Or close your eyes.